pc-aide/AWS/02 AWS Certified Developer Associate/Exam/§01 - Intro AWS Cloud API.md

     * B. Your SDK may be listing your resources from a different AWS Region in which the table does not exist
     * C. The security group applied to the Movies table is keeping it hidden
     * D. Listing tables is supportd only in C# & not in the Java SDK
-7. You make an API request to describe voices offered by Amazon Polly by using the AWS CLI, & you receive the following error message: https://polly.us-east-1a.amazonaws.com/v1/voices  What ent wrong?
+7. You make an API request to describe voices offered by Amazon Polly by using the AWS CLI, & you receive the following error message: https://polly.us-east-1a.amazonaws.com/v1/voices<br/>What ent wrong?
    * A. Your API credentials have been rejected
    * B. You have incorrectly configured the AWS Region for your API call
    * C. Amazon Polly does not offer a feature to describe the list of available voices